 - 1 cup water

 - Bring a cup of water to a quick boil and add the dried Osmanthus flowers.

 - Steep the tea for about 3-5 minutes.

 - Strain and serve hot!

 Osmanthus Oolong Tea Recipe

-When combined with Oolong Tea, the health benefits of Osmanthus Tea is doubled.
+When combined with Oolong Tea, the health benefits of Osmanthus Tea are doubled.
 The benefits include regulating blood pressure, controlling blood sugar, improving skin health, and promoting dental hygiene.

 Ingredients For Osmanthus Oolong Tea

 Steps To Make Osmanthus Oolong Tea